gvwilson/tidynomicon/_en/basics.md

 But wait:
 what is that dot doing in that function's name?
 Is there an object called `as` with a [method](#g:method) called `integer`?

-The answer is "no".
+The answer is "no":
-`.` is just another character in R;
+`.` is just another character in R.
-like the underscore `_`,
-it is used to make names more readable, but it has no special meaning.
+Like the underscore `_` it is used to make names more readable, but it has no special meaning.

 ## How do I store many numbers together?

-The Elder Gods do not bother to learn most of our names because there are so many of us and we are so...ephemeral.
+The Elder Gods do not bother to learn most of our names because there are so many of us and we are so ephemeral.
 Similarly, we only give a handful of values in our programs their own names;
-we lump the rest together into lists and matrices and more esoteric structure so that we too can create, manipulate, and dispose of multitudes with a single dark command.
+we lump the rest together into lists, matrices, and more esoteric structure so that we too can create, manipulate, and dispose of multitudes with a single dark command.

 The most common such structure in Python is the list.